braindefender/KLP-Lame-Keycaps/README.md

 - **Normal**.
 Just a flat keycap profile with a small recess, that is soothing for fingers.
 - **Normal Tilted**.
 Same as Normal, but top profile has a 15° tilt and 0.5mm upward height compensation.
+- **Normal Homing**.
+Has three little bumps that is useful to determine home positions.
 - **Thumb**.
 Same as Normal, but top profile has a cut along down side.
 - **Saddle**.
 Same as Thumb, but top profile has two symmetrical cuts.
 - **Saddle Tilted**.
 Tilted version of Saddle.
 Same 15° and height compensation.